 Quality Improvement Funds

 Illinois is committed to assisting early care and education professionals in providing quality education and care for young children, birth to 12 years old.
 Quality Improvement Funds are available to support continued quality improvement for child care programs.
 These funds are designed to assist child care programs in improving program quality and achieve or advance an ExceleRate™ Illinois Circle of Quality.
-Funds are provided by the Illinois Department of Human Services (IDHS).
-The Quality Improvements Funds are divided into three areas:
+Funds are provided by the Illinois Department of Human Services (IDHS) and the application is available here:

 ExceleRate™ Illinois Cohorts